asweeney86/blog/content/post/webassembly-1.md

 * `-o`: Write output to dest file

 Great!
 We now have a WebAssembly binary.
-But how do I use this thing?
-Well first let's examine it.
+But how do we use this thing?
+Well first let's take a peek inside:

 ```
 $ xxd out.wasm